 Inflation rate is calculated by change in the consumer price index (CPI).
-The CPI in 2009 was 214.54.
-It was 215.30 in the previous year, 2008.
+The CPI in 2010 was 218.06.
+It was 214.54 in the previous year, 2009.
 The difference in CPI between the years is used by the Bureau of Labor Statistics to officially determine inflation.
-Because the 2009 CPI is less than 2008 CPI, negative inflation (also known as deflation) has occurred.

 |CPI in 2009||214.537|